 Non-academic applications, CVs and interviews

-Find out the basics on how to put together a strong CV for jobs outside of academia (PDF - 554KB), including how to present your PhD on your CV depending on its relevance to the job for which you are applying.
+If you are a current Birmingham PGR, you can find guidance on writing non-academic CVs and applications in the 'making applications' section of our PGR Careers Beyond Academia Canvas course.
+If you don't have access to Canvas, you can read about the basics on how to put together a strong CV for jobs outside of academia (PDF - 554KB), including how to present your PhD on your CV depending on its relevance to the job for which you are applying.

-Also, look out for events focusing on non-academic applications and CVs for Postgraduate Researchers in our Westmere Careers Series.
+For more advice, look out for events focusing on non-academic applications and CVs for Postgraduate Researchers in our Westmere Careers Series.

 CVs and applications for academic jobs